Geonovum/NLDT-Architectuur/en/respec/H5-capabilities.md

 As described in the introduction, we follow this definition of a digital twin:

-_A digital twin of the physical living environment is a digital representation of the urban and rural environment based on data, models, and visualizations.
-These can be used to simulate and analyze various aspects of the physical living environment._ [[VRO_2024]]
+_A digital twin of the physical living environment is a digital representation of the urban and rural environment based on data, models, and visualisations.
+These can be used to simulate and analyse various aspects of the physical living environment._ [[VRO_2024]]

 The application of a Digital Twin in the physical living environment can be very diverse.
 To provide some guidance on the different types of applications, we use the following type levels of automation: